-My Canadian grandmother made sweet, milky English tea that was perfect for dunking her crumpets.
+My Canadian grandmother made sweet, milky English tea, perfect for dunking her homemade crumpets.
 Two years in India added spiced, sweet, milky chai to my tea desires.
 Morning and afternoon chai became rituals that carried me through writing my book.

-When dining in Japanese restaurants here in New York City, I enjoyed green tea with sushi.
+When dining in Japanese restaurants here in New York City, I enjoyed green tea with my sushi.

-Fortunately Andy Weil had introduced me to a very special tea master, so the switch was easy — and yours can be too.
-Sebastian Beckwith of In Pursuit of Tea is as enamored of everything tea as I am of Reiki, and I was immediately drawn to his total immersion and artisanal approach.
-Some of my favorites are karigane kukicha, Buddha tea, and jasmine pearls; my daughter prefers mao jian.
-Because Sebastian carries artisanal teas, all types are not available at all times.
-All the more reason to experiment!
+Fortunately Andy Weil, MD had introduced me to a very special tea master, so the switch was easy — and yours can be too.
+Sebastian Beckwith of In Pursuit of Tea is as enamored of everything tea as I am of all things Reiki, and I love his artisanal approach.
+Years later, a Chinese herbalist introduced me to Verdant Tea.
+Both companies support small farms with practices that are sustainable and beyond organic.
+I value their teas and am happy to support them.

-If you have only tasted green tea or chamomile infusions from tea bags, you have not tasted them at all.
-Eshew all teabags and teaballs in your home, and steep green tea and chamomile flowers where they have room to swell.
-Take a look at the tea accessories at In Pursuit of Tea, or click here to purchase a darling teapot-for-one with strainer for $9.
+If you’ve only tasted green tea or chamomile infusions from bags, you’ve not tasted them at all.
+Eshew teabags and teaballs, and steep tea leaves and herbs where they have room to swell and release their goodness.

 All teas come with brewing instructions, which you can follow, or not.
-If your tea tastes bitter, either the water is too hot or you’ve left it too long.
+Here’s a tip: if your tea tastes bitter, either the water is too hot or you’ve left it too long.
 Enjoy!

-Tulsi tea is another favorite of mine, one which I often serve during Reiki classes.
-Organic India is my favorite source, and they offer tulsi tea both loose and in tea bags, which I keep in my purse when I’m on go.
-Although I like the original tulsi tea, I love the rose tulsi and the lemon ginger tulsi tea is perfect when I’m feeling a bit sluggish or my digestion seems burdened.
+Tulsi is another herbal drink I enjoy and Organic India is my go-t0 source.
+They offer tulsi both loose and in bags, which I keep in my purse when I’m on go.
+Although I enjoy their original tulsi-only, I love the rose tulsi!
+Their lemon ginger tulsi tea is perfect when I’m feeling a bit sluggish or my digestion seems burdened.